rust-lang/rfcs/0000-virtual-2.md

 An impl may be marked as `abstract` (e.g., `abstract impl T for U { ... }`).
-This means that the impl does not need to provide all methods required by the trait and does not act as a valid impl when searching as part of trait resolution.
+This means that the impl does not need to provide all methods required by the trait.
 The point of this is to provide default implementations of some trait methods and allow the rest to be provided by a child data type.
+To prevent calls to 'pure virtual methods', only abstract concrete data may have abstract implementations.

 **Open question:** alternative for `abstract`: `virtual`.
 We could also not require a keyword and infer the `abstract`-ness from whether or not all methods are provided.
 That has the effect of pushing errors from the impl to where we try to use the concrete type as a trait.
-But is does mean less annotation.
+But it does mean less annotation.

 We introduce an attribute for traits: `closed`.
 Any trait may be marked as